-other Mediterranean regions, where the reported breeding temperature ranges between 8 and 23°C and salinity 23-38.8%; the temperature range of the adult fish 8 to 28°C (DEMIR and DEMIR, 196); ZAVODNIK, 1970).
+other Mediterranean regions, where the reported breeding temperature ranges between 8 and 23°C and salinity 23-38.8%; the temperature range of the adult fish 8 to 28°C (DEMIR and DEMIR, 1961; ZAVODNIK, 1970).
 As to the spawning grounds, it is generally believed that the species breeds in deeper waters, 40-90 m (FISHER, 1973; YANNOPOULOS and YANNOPOULOS, 1979).
 In the Egyptian Mediterranean waters, newly hatched larvae occur in both inshore (20-30 m depth) and middle-offshore (50-150 m) zones (fig 1).
 CIHANGIR (1990) reported that hatching of Pilchard larvae require 2-3 days at 16-19°C. It is thus obvious that spawning of the species occur in both inshore and middle offshore zones.
 Whether this pattern reflects the presence of two stocks of adult fish, a local endemic stock spawning in the inshore zone, and a migratory stock invading the area in early winter for spawning and feeding could not be revealed with certainty from the oresent results.

-Invaling the and the set white the particular particular to the set of the se spawning may occur in subsurface layers (DEMIR and DEMIR, 1961).
+Invaling the unit and the set of spawning may occur in subsurface layers (DEMIR and DEMIR, 1961).